Planning a Bali trip and not sure where to start? I’ve got you covered.

 Ubud is my go-to place whenever I need to escape the busy south.
 It’s just a short drive away, but the moment I reach the rice fields and smell the incense in the air, everything instantly feels slower and calmer.
 With jungle views, art markets, temples and hidden waterfalls, Ubud is where Bali’s peaceful, soulful side really shines.
 And if you’re planning a day or two here, these are the things you shouldn’t miss:

-1. Scale Tegallalang rice terrace in Ubud
+1. Visit Tegallalang Rice Terrace in Ubud

 Bali is home to several species of monkey, so it’s not uncommon to come face-to-face with them, especially in Ubud.
 If you want to get up close and personal with some very cheeky little macaques, visit the Sacred Monkey Forest in Ubud, just hold on to your belongings and be sure to snap a selfie (if you think you’re brave enough!).